-Perfect Pet Insurance is rated as 'Excellent' on consumer review website Trustpilot and has a score of 4.1 out of 5 stars from over 2,200 reviews.
-60% of customers have rated it as 'Excellent' citing good cover for a good price and excellent customer service.
+Perfect Pet Insurance is rated as 'Excellent' on the consumer review website Trustpilot and has a score of 4.1 out of 5 stars from over 2,800 reviews.
+62% of customers have rated it as 'Excellent' citing good cover for a good price and excellent customer service.
 Other customers also commented on how easy it was to set up.
-26% of customers, however, rate it as 'Bad' with numerous customers citing problems with claims being paid out and poor customer service.
+24% of customers, however, rate it as 'Bad' with some customers citing problems with claims being paid out and poor customer service.

 Perfect Pet Insurance pros and cons

 Perfect Pet Insurance pros